vladmunteanu/starlette-jsonapi/docs/source/tutorial.rst

 5. Compound documents
 ---------------------
 That takes care of related resources, but what about compound documents through ``?include=`` requests?
-`starlette-jsonapi` helps you with that through the :meth:`starlette_jsonapi.resource.BaseResource.prepare_relations` handler.
+`starlette-jsonapi` helps you with that through :meth:`starlette_jsonapi.resource.BaseResource.prepare_relations`.
 For our example, we just need to override the default implementation of ``prepare_relations`` to allow include requests.
-That's because the relationship is on the object since we're using plain objects.
+That's because the related objects are already populated on the object in this example.
-However, async ORMs generally can't implement lazy evaluation, so this method is available to fetch the related resources and make them available to the serialization process.
+However, async ORMs generally can't implement lazy evaluation, so this method should be implemented to fetch the related resources and make them available to the serialization process.

 .. code-block:: python